Petri FTEE

 VIEWFINDER: Pentaprism viewfinder with Micromatic prism focusing device.
 The exposure meter needle and diaphragm number visible in the viewfinder.
 Under/Over exposure warning marks also visible.

-Fl LM TRANSPORT: Single stroke rapid film winding and shutter cocking
+Fl LM TRANSPORT: Single stroke rapid film winding and shutter winding

 LENS MOUNT: Petri bayonet lens mount